-As discussed in the Introduction, Theorem 1 provides insight on what can determine the non monotonicity of predictions with respect to belief restrictions: the presence of off-the-path belief restrictions.
-Yet, it is of little help in determining ex-ante which belief restrictions preserve common strong belief in rationality and which do not.
+As discussed in the Introduction, Theorem 1 provides insight on what can determine the non monotonicity of predicted outcomes with respect to belief restrictions: the presence of off-the-path restrictions.
+Yet, it is of little help in determining ex-ante which belief restrictions preserve the behavioral consequences of common strong belief in rationality and which do not.
 This is because whether restrictions are off-path or not has to be assessed with respect of the final output of Strong- Δ -Rationalizability itself.